Precise Cerebral Oximetry Performance

 No one wants a catastrophic event to happen in their medical center, on their watch, and especially not to their patient.
 As cerebral oximetry advances toward becoming the standard of care, FORE‐SIGHT ELITE emerges as the obvious choice.

-FORE‐SIGHT is the most accurate cerebral oximeter in the world.
-Clinical comparison studies have consistently shown FORE‐SIGHT to be significantly more accurate than alternatives, with results that most closely correlate with the products original validation.
-A device that delivers a number this accurate gives the clinician the best insight into their patient’s oxygenation, empowering the medical and surgical teams to intervene – or decide not to – with confidence.
+Clinical comparison studies have consistently shown FORE‐SIGHT to be significantly accurate with an R2 value of 0.81039.
+A device that delivers a number this accurate gives the clinician valuable insight into their patient’s oxygenation, empowering the medical and surgical teams to intervene – or decide not to – with confidence.

 Much more than a catastrophic event detector, FORE‐SIGHT is an essential anesthesia management tool, backed by clinical validation that is complete, thorough and robust.

-The data in these graphs was reported in Bickler PE, Feiner JR, Eilers H, Rollins M. “Performance of 5 cerebral oximeters during hypoxia in healthy volunteers.”
+The data in the graph is reported in Bickler PE, Feiner JR, Eilers H, Rollins M. “Performance of 5 cerebral oximeters during hypoxia in healthy volunteers.”
 Proceedings of the 2011 Annual Meeting of the American Society of Anesthesiologists; Abstract LBT07.

 Utilizing cerebral oximetry in your OR isn’t free – but when you consider the alternative, it’s a nominal expense.
 The value of cerebral oximetry, especially FORE-SIGHT, is best measured by the cost of not using it.

 We all know that the cost of an undetected catastrophic hypoxic event can be loss of life, permanent disability and a lifetime of regret, but studies have shown that even relatively less serious hypoxic events may lengthen the duration on mechanical ventilation, time spent in the ICU, or in overall hospital length of stay.